Ryuanxue/FIPA/examples/wget/READEME.md

 ## Annotation Strategy

 - Sensitive sources:  Data from internet.
-- Annotation method: Annotate sensitive sources in the code using `FC_TAINT_WORLD`.
+- Annotation method: Annotate sensitive sources in the code using `FC_TAINT_WORD`.
 For details, refer to `source_input/diff.patch`.

 ## Preprocessing Steps